gayratv/React-Pizza-Shop-Udemy/sliceline/README.md

+NOTE: This project is just reference for the Firebase section of the course.
+It will not run unless you've configured Firebase as the lectures describe.

-#  © created by react.school
+© made by react.school

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).